 What Is a Filleting Knife?

 A filleting knife is used primarily for cutting poultry into thin slices.
-It is specifically used for removing the skin from the meat, and since it is used to slice chicken or fish, both of which are quite fragile types of meat, the design of a filleting knife is critical to getting a neat cut.
+It is specifically used to remove the skin from the meat, and since it is used to slice chicken or fish, both of which are quite fragile types of meat, the design of a filleting knife is critical to getting a neat cut.

 Filleting knives are distinct in their appearance as they are slimmer than the usual knives used for chopping and cutting.
 The blade of the knife is narrow and tappers along the end to allow users to cut very thin slices precisely if necessary.
 Overall, the knife's blade is nearly two-thirds the length of the handle, making it easy to hold and be accurate with the cutting.